Purple Heroin: Everything You Need to Know About This Colorful Version of Heroin

 Naloxone is widely used to reverse these side effects.
 It has been said to be effective in treating purple heroin overdose.
 It is available under the brand name Narcan in general drug stores.

-How is Purple Heroin Different?
+How Is Purple Heroin Different?

 The major difference between purple heroin and other drugs is their potency levels.
 Powerful drugs such as this involve more risks.
 It is generally sold on the streets or on the black market.
 So there is no way of knowing what ingredients and substances are added while manufacturing it.
 Many people purchase purple heroin with the pre-existing notion that it is more potent than heroin.